-I like most people are worried about my weight, so I thought this link to the National Health Service would be helpful.
+I like most people are worried about my weight, so I thought this link to the National Health Service would be quite helpful.

 What is the body mass index (BMI)?